treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

    Well, sometimes I update some packages that might break things in weird ways.
 For example:

-   - After gch is updated it can no longer find cabal packages.
+   - After GHC is updated it [can no longer find cabal packages][ghc-cabal-issue].

-   - When I run the Haskell binary I get this:
+   - When I run the Haskell binary on I get this:

      ```
      [ERROR] Prelude.read: no parse